couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 **Installing Couchbase Server**

 Get the [latest
-Couchbase Server 2.2](http://couchbase.com/download) release and install it.
+Couchbase Server 2.2](http://couchbase.com/downloads) release (or later) and install it.

 As you follow the download instructions and setup wizard, make sure you install the **beer-sample** default bucket.
 It contains beer and brewery sample data,